1Password/scim-examples/beta/docker/README.md

-# Deploy 1Password SCIM Bridge in a single-node Docker Swarm
+# [Beta] Deploy 1Password SCIM Bridge using Docker

-This example describes how to deploy 1Password SCIM Bridge as a stack to a single-node [Docker swarm](https://docs.docker.com/engine/swarm/key-concepts/#what-is-a-swarm).
+This example describes how to deploy 1Password SCIM Bridge as a stack using [Docker swarm](https://docs.docker.com/engine/swarm/key-concepts/#what-is-a-swarm).
 The stack includes two services (one each for the SCIM bridge container and the container for the required Redis cache), a Docker secret for the `scimsession` credentials, a Docker config for Redis, and optional secrets for customers conecting to Google Workspace.

 ## In this folder

 - [`README.md`](./README.md): the document that you are reading. 👋😃
 - [`compose.template.yaml`](./compose.template.yaml): a [Compose specification](https://docs.docker.com/compose/compose-file/) format  [Compose file](https://docs.docker.com/compose/compose-file/03-compose-file/) for 1Password SCIM Bridge.
 - [`compose.gw.yaml`](./compose.gw.yaml): an [override configuration](https://docs.docker.com/compose/multiple-compose-files/merge/) to merge the configuration necessary for customers integrating with Google Workspace.
-- [`redis.conf`](./redis.conf): a Redis confguration file for loading the Redis cache with the base configuration required for SCIM bridge
+- [`redis.conf`](./redis.conf): a Redis confguration file to load the Redis cache with the base configuration required for SCIM bridge
-- [`scim.env`](./scim.env): an environment file for configuring SCIM bridge
+- [`scim.env`](./scim.env): an environment file used to configure SCIM bridge

 ## Overview

 The open source Docker Engine tooling can be used to deploy 1Password SCIM Bridge on any supported Linux distribution.
 A single-node swarm is sufficient.
 This example assumes that the Linux server is exposed directly to the public internet with Docker acting as a reverse proxy to the SCIM bridge container.
 Other configurations are possible, but not documented in this deployment example.

 ## Prerequisites